-The Vice-Chancellor’s Office for Internationalisation and Cooperation (VIC) at the ULPGC encourages the university community and, in particular, teaching staff to participate in university projects for development cooperation, institutional strengthening projects, and research projects applied to cooperation.
+The Vice-Rector’s Office for Internationalisation, Mobility and International Projection (VIMPI) at the ULPGC encourages the university community and, in particular, teaching staff to participate in university projects for development cooperation, institutional strengthening projects, and research projects applied to cooperation.
 Likewise, it promotes the participation of students in the International Volunteering Support Programme and in the Support Programme for the development of dissertations in international cooperation matters, all with a view to improving their personal and professional development.

 Aimed at improving the conditions and quality of life in areas with a lower development index through university cooperation projects in educational, cultural and social areas.